Sampreet/numerical-techniques/python/README.md

 ## Extraction

-After installation, download this repository as .zip and extract it to a preferred location.
+After installation, clone this repository or download and extract it to a preferred location.

 Navigate to the ```python``` folder (this) inside the repository in command line or terminal (replace ```path\to``` by the location where the repository is extracted):
 ```